capwater4/subreddit-keyword-discord-notifier/README.md

 # Subreddit Scanner Discord Bot

 A discord bot that monitors a subreddit of your choosing and messages a discord channel whenever a new post with your keywords is found.
-Uses free OAUTH Reddit API token and asyncio with discord bots.
+Uses free OAUTH Reddit API token and asyncio with your own discord bot.

 ## Setup